Figure 1: Artificial spindle assembled in a frog egg extract (above) and the Ran pathway involved in spindle assembly (below)

 More generally, this raised important questions about self-organisation events in biology: how ensemble of molecules, cells, or “agents”, organize themselves into functional wholes?
-We began to address such questions in the case of the mitotic spindle with François Nédélec and I am presently working in collaboration with Lars Hufnagel and Daren Gilmour on the organisation principles underlying the formation of the lateral line in the Zebra fish.
+We began to address such questions in the case of the mitotic spindle with the physicist François Nédélec and this led to the development of similar approaches in the CBB and DB units.

 Future projects and goals

-Over the past 4 years, I have been working on the organisation of an expedition about life in the oceans and the analysis of the data collected.
-A collaboration with the TARA Expeditions group in Paris has been formalised, allowing the organisation of an oceanographic expedition to explore microscopic marine ecosystems world wide (Figure 2).
-The TARA OCEANS expedition led by myself, a group of scientific coordinators and Etienne Bourgois, the owner of the schooner TARA, left Lorient on 5 September 2009 and brought back a huge number of samples and data that led to a transformation of the way the evolution and ecology or microscopic marine organisms are studied.
+Over the past 12 years, I have been working on the organisation of an expedition about life in the oceans and the analysis of the data collected.
+A collaboration with the TARA Expeditions group in Paris has allowed the organisation of an oceanographic expedition to explore microscopic marine ecosystems world wide (Figure 2).
+The TARA OCEANS expedition left Lorient on 5 September 2009 and brought back a huge number of samples and data that led to a transformation of the way the evolution and ecology or microscopic marine organisms are studied.

-The mission of the expedition is to bring back quantitative and qualitative data on the composition of these ecosystems as a function of geographic position and environmental conditions.
-The goal of this collection of samples and data is 3 fold:
+The mission of the expedition (Change to: WAS) to bring back quantitative and qualitative data on the composition of these ecosystems as a function of geographic position and environmental conditions.
+The goal of this collection of samples and data was 3 fold:

 - to feed morpho-genomic analyses of marine ecosystems in order to better understand the nature of the organisms and genes expressed in a given oceanic environment,